-Note 5 - Commitments
+5. Commitments

-The Fund is obligated under a rental operating lease for office space, which expires on August 31, 2016.
-The rent expense was \$24,525 and for years ended September 30, 2015 and 2014, respectively.
-The minimum rental payments under this lease are \$23,381 for the year ending September 30, 2016.
+The Fund is obligated under a rental operating lease for office space, which expired on August 31, 2016.
+The rent expense was \$24,525 and for years ended September 30, 2016 and 2015, respectively.
+The Fund is currently operating under a month by month agreement while lease is renegotiated.

-Note 6 - Net Pension Liability of the City
+6. Net Pension Liability of the City